raunaks13/ESO207A-Data-Structures-and-Algorithms-Coursework/README.md

 # ESO207A-Data-Structures-and-Algorithms-Coursework

-This repository contains all the programming assignments and their solutions as submitted by me during the course Data Structures & Algorithms (ESO207A) of the year 2018-19.
+This repository contains the programming assignments, their solutions as submitted by me, and any additional code written during the course Data Structures & Algorithms (ESO207A) of the year 2018-19.